 Revokes the permission of another AWS account to be able to put events to your default event bus.
 Specify the

-value that you associated with the account when you granted it
+account to revoke by the StatementId value that you associated with the account when you granted it

-.
-You can find the StatementId
+permission with PutPermission.
+You can find the StatementId by using

 DescribeEventBus.

-- Asynchronous callback handler for events in the lifecycle of the request.
+removePermissionAsync in interface AmazonCloudWatchEventsAsyncasyncHandler - Asynchronous callback handler for events in the lifecycle of the request.
 Users can provide an

 implementation of the callback methods in this interface to receive notification of successful or